-In fact, at the 4-suit level, easy victories are rather rare.
-So, giving up quickly will insure a very low win ratio.
+In fact, at the 4-suit level, easy victories are relatively rare.
+So, giving up quickly will ensure a very low win ratio.

-The best advise appears to be to do so at all cost.
+The best advice appears to be to do so at all costs.
 However, be aware that this can often backfire.
-You might wish to experiment some.
+You might wish to experiment with some strategies first.

 The ace has the distinction that it is the only card onto which another card cannot be placed by the player.